College Admissions Essay:

 A. First, you need to pick your topic: a quality, talent, accomplishment, contribution or experience.
 I would lean toward writing about either a core quality or an experience–which can overlap with the others on the list, and that’s fine.
 If you start out writing about a talent or accomplishment, it can be challenging to keep the tone humble and likable.
 I think it would be more effective to write about an experience that related to a talent or accomplishment—see the difference?

-My best advice would be to look for an experience that demonstrates one of your core qualities–two for one!
-Writing about an experience gives your essay a natural, story-telling style (aka narrative–which are best for personal statements).
-If that experience highlights one of your core qualities, then your essay is assured at revealing something important and unique about yourself–another big plus.
+My best advice would be to look for an experience that demonstrates one of your core qualities—two for one!
+Writing about an experience gives your essay a natural, story-telling style (the definition of a “narrative essay” is an essay about an experience.)
+If that experience highlights or showcases one of your core qualities, then your essay is assured at revealing something important and unique about yourself—another big plus.
 (Sample core qualities: creative, self-disciplined, motivated, generous, adventurous, insightful, intuitive, logical, funny, shy, etc.) Find your defining qualities HERE.

 Yes, you have to pick something–and get specific.
 Generality is essay death!
 Pick one core quality.
 Pick one experience.
 Just pick one thing!
 I have a great post (if I do say so myself) on how to write a personal statement using a story-telling style–perfect for relaying an experience and/or a core quality, as well as a talent, accomplishment, etc. Just follow the steps in my Jumpstart Guide.